jessegell/math_visualisations/README.md

 Files contain functions which can be run in python3 with user inputs.

 The file **convergence_animation.py** creates a video demonstration of the concept of convergence of a sequence of points in the plane.
+You can see an **example video on [my website](https://jessegell.github.io/teaching/)**.

 - The user inputs:
     1. a sequence, written as two functions of n.